Can I Get Fired on Light Duty?

 At will employment offers very little protection to employees.
 Certain federal laws do provide some protections.
 But some of these federal laws only apply to certain employers.

 Also, Georgia has some state laws that provide some protection as well.
-Unfortunately, Georgia does not have a law that prohibits your employer from firing you while you have an open workers’ compensation claim.
-So, people with serious injuries must worry about whether their employers will terminate their employment.
+Unfortunately, Georgia does not have a law that prohibits your employer from firing you while you have an ongoing workers compensation claim.
+So, people with serious injuries must worry about whether their employers will fire them.

 What happens if my employer fires me?